-The following policies form a positive strategy, with a focus on development within the Whaley Bridge Conservation Area and protection of designated and non-designated heritage.
+The following policies form a positive strategy, with a focus on development within the Whaley Bridge Conservation Area and protection of designated and non-designated heritage assets.

-The adopted Local Plan, High Peak Borough Council, April 2016, and Local Development Framework, Core Strategy Development Plan, Peak District National Park, October 2011, clearly establishes that the historic environment forms the basis of local character, plays an important role in the shaping of places and can help to create a sense of identity.
+The adopted Local Plan, High Peak Borough Council, April 2016, and Peak District National Park Local Development Framework Core Strategy Development Plan Document - Adopted October 2011, clearly establishes that the historic environment forms the basis of local character, plays an important role in the shaping of places and can help to create a sense of identity.
 This is particularly relevant to Whaley Bridge with its rich industrial heritage.
 With regard to Conservation Areas, the Local Plan emphasises that it is the overall quality of the area that justifies the designation and must be conserved, preserved and enhanced.

-The Local Development Framework, Core Strategy Development Plan, Peak District National Park, October 2011, sets out in Policy L3 Cultural heritage assets of archaeological, architectural, artistic or historic significance where development would be appropriate and supports the conservation and enhancement of cultural heritage assets such as the Transhipment Shed.
+The Peak District National Park Local Development Framework Core Strategy Development Plan Document - Adopted October 2011, sets out in Policy L3 Cultural heritage assets of archaeological, architectural, artistic or historic significance where development would be appropriate and supports the conservation and enhancement of cultural heritage assets such as the Transhipment Shed.